I'm working on a quick-start guide. For now, here's an FAQ.

 What's up?

-A: This happens if you use a low-quality USB cable.
+A: This happens on the 1st and 2nd edition Mantas if you use a low-quality USB cable.
 I've seen this

 with those cheap digital camera USB cables from China.
 It means that

-the current the manta needs (around 400mA) can't be supplied by the
+the current the manta needs (around 370mA) can't be supplied by the

 cable.
 The cable I supply with the manta is a high-quality Molex